-PLO8 Identify and present systematic and creative solutions for buying and merchandising problems,
+PLO8 Identify and present systematic and creative solutions for buying and merchandising problems, through critical scrutiny of contextual theories and current practices in industry.

 6. Learning and teaching strategy/ assessment methods (non-regulatory)

 This is a guide to the academic opportunities available to help you achieve the overall aims and objectives of the course and the intended learning outcomes in Section 5.
 It is also a guide to the assessment methods used to test your achievement of the intended learning outcomes.
 In order to meet the full intended learning outcomes of the course, you will be expected to study independently, participate in class discussions, ask for support in academic skills if required and engage with your personal tutors.